 Feedback on Employees

 Major companies often use customer surveying to get feedback on how employees were providing customer service during certain shifts or in certain departments.
 While a single piece of negative feedback should never be treated as an indictment, survey feedback on customer service helps major companies mediate between two extremes – only responding to rare customers who complain in person after an especially bad experience, and only using internal company reviews to evaluate performance.
-In addition, linking data to specific shifts or departments can reveal systemic shortcomings in certain areas.
+In addition, linking data to specific shifts or departments can reveal systemic shortcomings in certain area.